Everett Alvarez Jr.: Early life and captivity

 Alvarez was born in 1937 in Salinas, California.
 He is the grandson of immigrants from Mexico.
 He went to Santa Clara University on an academic scholarship.
 He joined the United States Navy in 1960 and was selected for pilot training.

-On August 5, 1964, during Operation Pierce Arrow, LTJG.
-Alvarez's Douglas A-4 Skyhawk was shot down in the immediate aftermath of what is known as the Gulf of Tonkin incident.
+On August 5, 1964, during Operation Pierce Arrow, LTJG Alvarez's Douglas A-4 Skyhawk was shot down in the immediate aftermath of what is known as the Gulf of Tonkin incident.
 Alvarez endured eight years and seven months of brutal captivity by the North Vietnamese at the Hỏa Lò Prison (sarcastically known as the "Hanoi Hilton" by fellow POWs), in which he was repeatedly beaten and tortured.
 Alvarez was especially esteemed by his fellow prisoners because he was for almost a year the only aviator prisoner of war.

 Back in the United States

 He was released on February 12, 1973 as part of the first group of American POWs repatriated under Operation Homecoming, after spending 3,113 days in captivity.
 After hospitalization, Alvarez briefly attended refresher flight training with VT-21 at NAS Kingsville and then attended the U.S. Naval Postgraduate School, where he received a master's degree in Operations Research and Systems Analysis in October 1976.
 His final assignment was in Program Management at the Naval Air Systems Command in Washington, D.C., from October 1976 until his retirement from the Navy on June 30, 1980.

 Alvarez has co-authored two books, writing of his prisoner of war experiences in Chained Eagle and Code Of Conduct.
 Everett Alvarez High School in his native Salinas, California is named after him.
 There is also a park named in his honor in Santa Clara, California and a post office named in his honor in Montgomery County, Maryland.

 A subdivision at Naval Air Station Lemoore in California was named after Alvarez during his internment.

-In 2012, the Mobile, Alabama chapter of the Association of Naval Services Officers (ANSO) was named after Alvarez.
+In 2012, the Mobile, Alabama chapter of the Association of Naval Services Officers (ANSO) was named for Alvarez.

-The Lone Sailor Award was given to Alvarez in Washington, D.C. on September 18, 2012.
+The Lone Sailor Award was given to Alvarez in Washington, D.C., on September 18, 2012.
 This award is given to sea service veterans who have excelled with distinction in their respective civilian careers while exemplifying the U.S. Navy's stated core values of honor, courage and commitment.

+Alvarez was awarded a Congressional Gold Medal by the United States Congress on December 23, 2024.